RNN based Incremental Online Spoken Language Understanding: Need for Incremental Online Processing

 \subsection{Implications on Neural Network Architectures}

 The online incremental nature of the NLU module imposes certain design constraints on the architecture of the recurrent neural networks.
-One of the fundamental restrictions due to the online nature of the problem is the use of only uni-directional LSTM.
-This is because, we don't have access to the future time-steps for the backward step as in the case of bi-directional LSTM.
-Second, the incremental processing restricts the use of context to one for each time-step.
+One of the fundamental restrictions due to the online nature of the problem is the use of only unidirectional LSTM.
+This is because, we don't have access to the future time steps for the backward step in-case of bidirectional LSTM.